There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 It is Halloween night, and for one group of friends, it may be their last Halloween together.
 Chuck (Austin Zajur) plans to get back at a bully.
 Auggie (Gabriel Rush) and Stella (Zoe Margaret Colletti), on the other hand, just want to have a fun night.
-However, they come across a new kid in town, Ramon (Michael Garza), so they decide to bring him to the town’s old haunted house.
+The three then come across a new kid in town, Ramon (Michael Garza), so they decide to bring him to the town’s old haunted house.

-The house once belonged to the Bellows, and there is a tragic story surrounding their daughter, Sarah.
-She was abused, neglected, and outcasted by her own family until she eventually killed herself inside the home.
+The house once belonged to the Bellows and there is a tragic story surrounding the Bellows’ daughter, Sarah.
+She was abused, she was neglected, and she was outcasted by her own family until she eventually killed herself inside the home.
 As the story goes, if you are in the house and ask Sarah Bellows to tell you a story, it will be the last story you ever hear.
-The kids do not have an encounter with Sarah Bellows, but Stella comes across an old book, one that Sarah Bellows used to write her horror stories.
-Stella decides to take the book, but when new stories begin to write themselves, taking the book begins to seem like a bad idea.
-These new stories appear suddenly, are written in blood, and they all come true.
+The kids do not have an encounter with Sarah Bellows, but Stella comes across an old book, one that Sarah Bellows once used to write her horror stories.
+Stella takes the book, but when new stories begin to write themselves, taking the book seems like it was a mistake.
+These new stories appear suddenly, they are written in blood, and they all come true.
 To make things worse, the victims of each new story is one of the kids who entered the house with Stella.

 The Pros & Cons

 |The Pros||The Cons|

 The Book (+3pts)